-(Ord. of 9-7-1999, § 1(4-262))

-State law reference(s)—Maximum rate of tax, O.C.G.A. § 3-4-80.

 Secs.
 6-313—6-340.
 Reserved.

 DIVISION 3.
 MALT BEVERAGES

 Sec.
 6-341.
 Imposed generally.

 Except as provided in section 6-342, there is levied and imposed upon each wholesale dealer selling malt beverages within the city an excise tax in the amount of $0.05 per 12 ounces or proportionately of such amount of malt beverages sold by such wholesale dealer within the corporate limits, so as to graduate the tax on bottles, cans and containers of various sizes.